AdaCore/training_material/courses/ada_essentials/015_type_model/02-types_in_ada.rst

 * Every object has a specific type

-   * Implicit conversions are rare
+   * Explicit conversions are rare

 * Type safety is a core design goal